Resonant scattering for tunable quantum walks on graphs with tails: Examples

-{\bf Acknowledgements.} The authors are supported by the following funds: Grant-in-Aid for JSPS Fellows 22J00430 for KH, Grant-in-Aid for Scientific Research (C) 24K06761 for HM, and Grant-in-Aid for Scientific Research (C) 24K06863 for ES.
-RI was a graduate student of Graduate School of Science and Engineering, Ehime University, and he contributed essential early studies for this manuscript and visualizations by numerical computations to this paper.
-The authors certifies that the current affiliation of RI is not involved in this paper.
+{\bf Acknowledgements.} The authors are supported by the following funds: Grant-in-Aid for JSPS Fellows 22J00430 for KH, JSPS Grant-in-Aid for Scientific Research (C) 24K06761 for HM, and JSPS Grant-in-Aid for Scientific Research (C) 24K06863 for ES.
+RI and EY were graduate students of Graduate School of Science and Engineering, Ehime University, and they contributed early studies for this manuscript and visualizations by numerical computations to this paper.
+The authors certify that the current affiliations of RI and EY are not involved in this paper.
 The authors greatly appreciate the helpful comments by the reviewer for our first manuscript.